 A bond or insurance binder is required for all activities.

 Additional fees may be assessed for activities that have the potential for affect the park, public and environment based on agency staff review.
 See attached fee schedule (PDF).

-To apply for a filming or professional photography permit, complete the Film Permit Application (PDF) and submit it to the appropriate park or region staff as listed below.
+To apply for a filming or professional photography permit, complete the Film Permit Application (PDF) and submit it to the appropriate park.
 Detailed process information is available in the film permit instructions (PDF).